 Are you wondering what makes your cat cuddle with you at night or love to sleep in your lap?

-Cats might have a reputation of being aloof, but most of them won’t say no to a cuddling session.
+Cats might have a reputation for being aloof, but most of them won’t say no to a cuddling session.

 Of course, they allow cuddling only when they feel like it, which makes it even more special.

-So, today we’re going to try to find the elusive answer to the question of why your kitty loves to cuddle with you.
+So, today we’re going to try to find the elusive answer to the question of why do cats like to cuddle with you.

 Whoever said that cats don’t like to cuddle obviously never actually owned a cat.